 5 Tips to Succeed at Integrated Business Planning

-1. Sell IBP as a way to bring order from chaos.
-For example, large companies, especially those that have engaged in a number of mergers and acquisitions, may have thousands of SKUs and product codes.
-One big manufacturer Oliver Wight worked with used IBP to whittle 120,000 item numbers down to about 10,000 and reduce inventories by 50% while improving on-time, in-full delivery by up to 20%.
+1. Sell IBP as a way to bring order from chaos: For example, large companies, especially those that have engaged in a number of mergers and acquisitions, may have thousands of SKUs and product codes.
+One major manufacturer Oliver Wight worked with used IBP to whittle 120,000 item numbers down to about 10,000 and reduce inventories by 50% while improving on-time, in-full delivery by up to 20%.
 For a smaller company, IBP can prevent ever getting in a situation where it needs to slash 90% of SKUs.

 Benefits of Integrated Business Planning